MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

 ## Overview

 In this example all resource groups must start with `RG-` and require the tags `Project` and `Responsible`. \
-We would like to see the following resources in our Azure subscription:

-## Bicep

 The complete Bicep files can be found in my GitHub repository <a href="https://github.com/MarksMultiverse/AIB-bicep">here</a>
 The automation contains five Bicep files: